a-n-rose/Python-Sound-Tool/README.md

 ### pysoundtool.models.dataprep.GeneratorFeatExtraction
 - can extract and augment features from audio files as each audio file fed to model.
 (Validation data not yet implemented.
 Must be extracted already.)

+### pysoundtool.dsp.add_backgroundsound()
+- improvements in the smoothness of the added signal.

+### pysoundtool.feats.normalize
+- can use it: pysoundtool.normalize (don't need to remember dsp or feats)

 ## About

 Note: as is, PySoundTool is not yet a stable framework, meaning changes might periodically be made without extreme focus on backwards compatibility.